mahveotm/mahveotm.github.io/_posts/2025-12-12-compute-comparison.md

 Hello, this is **Marv** here again, diving into something I think is important: **MTN Cloud** compute pricing.

 MTN Cloud does not offer a publicly accessible pricing plan or a simple cost calculator - yet.
-As I [strongly opined in this post](https://blog.mahveo.codes/2025-10-22-thoughts-on-mtn-cloud/), users should be able to evaluate potential costs and plans *before* even committing to registration or provisioning an instance.
+As I [strongly opined earlier in this post](https://blog.mahveo.codes/2025-10-22-thoughts-on-mtn-cloud/), users should be able to evaluate potential costs and plans *before* even committing to registration or provisioning an instance.

 To fill this crucial information gap, I have meticulously calculated and compared compute costs across MTN and the three other major global cloud providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).